 Another option available to you is asynchronous messaging, which is a more scalable alternative.
 Asynchronous lets apps shoot off messages and then return to normal processing.
 This is sometimes referred to as the “fire-and-forget technique.”

 The number of software APIs that are constantly in flux is staggering, and this makes for a practical issue when it comes to ensuring that applications stay up and running while they’re in the cloud.
-Staying up-to-date on all of the changes can be expensive, time-consuming and mind-rattling for the coders doing the dirty work down in the trenches.
+It also presents a big challenge in terms of all the legalities and intricacies of all the different ways in which an organization employs SaaS.
+Luckily, a good SaaS Law Firm has lawyers who specialize in this emerging field, and they can take care of all the fine print.
+Other than that, staying up-to-date on all of the changes can be expensive, time-consuming, and mind-rattling for the coders doing the dirty work down in the trenches.

 Middleware is available from some vendors (Dell Boomi, IBM CastIron, MuleSoft Inc., etc.) in the form of enterprise services buses.
 An enterprise service bus is capable of managing application, service and condense interface access.
 The process of connecting a legacy application(s) to an SaaS platform is made simpler through the use of an ESB.
 A good ESB will come with network failover abilities and error handling.
 It will also be capable of informing engineering personnel when a function fails and at what point the failure occurred and include in its communications suggestions for repair along with a comprehensive and easily understandable error log.